waynegoudie/docs/docs/docker-apps.md

 4. ```PLEX-CLAIM``` - Your Plex access claim code from [here](https://www.plex.tv/claim/).
 The word “claim” in front of the code must be in lower case.
 5. ```ADVERTISE_IP``` – IP Address of your server (eg. 192.168.1.100) – you can get this from your router admin page or run ifconfig in terminal.

 Save and run the docker-compose.yml file as described previously and check if the app is working.
-Emby WebUI should be available at http://SERVER-IP:XXXX.
+Plex WebUI should be available at http://SERVER-IP:32400.